denoptim-project/tutorials/doc/tutorial_1.1.md

 	**Figure 2**: Graph viewer panel.
 The red arrow indicates the button to click to import a space of building blocks.

 3. In the resulting window, define the four components highlighted in Figure 3.
 Use the `Browse` button on the right-hand part of each component's line to navigate the file system and select the following files from the unzipped [downloaded dataset](header-dataset):
-	* `exercise_1.1/lib_scaffolds.sdf` as library of vertices with Scaffold role,
+	* `tutorial_1.1/lib_scaffolds.sdf` as library of vertices with Scaffold role,
-	* `exercise_1.1/lib_fragments.sdf` as library of vertices with no specific role,
+	* `tutorial_1.1/lib_fragments.sdf` as library of vertices with no specific role,
-	* `exercise_1.1/lib_capping-groups.sdf` as the library of vertices with role of Capping Group,
+	* `tutorial_1.1/lib_capping-groups.sdf` as the library of vertices with role of Capping Group,
-	* `exercise_1.1/compatibility_matrix.par` as the file with the compatibility matrix.
+	* `tutorial_1.1/compatibility_matrix.par` as the file with the compatibility matrix.
 This files contains the rules that control how building blocks are put together.
 	The rest of the parameters can be ignored in this tutorial.

 	![figures/graph_paramsBBSpace.png](figures/graph_paramsBBSpace.png)

 	**Figure 3**: Compiled form defining the space of building blocks (i.e., the fragment space) used in this tutorial.

 4. Click on `Create BBSpace` (see red arrow in Figure 3) to terminate the definition of the space of building blocks and load it into the memory for further use.
+Note that the `Load BBSpace` button becomes `Change BBSpace` indicating that a BBSpace is already loaded.

 5. Start the actual creation of a new graph item by clicking on the `Add` button (see red allow in Figure 4), and specify the desire to `Build` a graph (in the first step), and the to build it from `Scaffold` (in the second step).